martenscs/akka-equinox/README.md

 akka-equinox
 ============

-This project includes all the dependancies for executing the AKKA OSGi examples:
+This project includes all the dependencies for executing the AKKA OSGi examples:
 1. Target definition for Eclipse P2 repositories.
-2. OSGi runtime launch with defined dependancies.
+2. OSGi runtime launch with defined dependencies.
 3. A P2 repository prepare module.

 Steps for executing: